OctopusDeploy/docs/CONTRIBUTING.md

 #### Version Specific Docs

-As we release new features we need to specify which version of the software the feature appears in.
+As we make changes to the way the product works or add new features we need to specify which version of the software the changes appears in.
 This ensure users can access documentation for the version of Octopus they are using.

-If the documentation is for a completely new feature, you can add a version to the YAML header at the beginning of the doc.
+If the documentation is for a completely new feature, you can add a version to the YAML header at the beginning of the document that explains the feature.
 For instance:

 ```md
 ---